 Blog

+What is a SPRS Score?
 Understanding Your SPRS Score and Its Importance for DoD Contractors

-As a company that directly or indirectly serves the Department of Defense (DoD), especially if you’re storing, handling, or processing Controlled Unclassified Information (CUI), you are obligated to complete a security self-assessment against the 110 controls identified in NIST Special Publication 800-171.
+As a company that directly or indirectly serves the Department of Defense (DoD), especially if you’re storing, handling, or processing Controlled Unclassified Information (CUI), you are obligated to complete a security self-assessment against the 110 controls identified in NIST Special Publication 800-171—a NIST SP 800-171 self-assessment.
 You also must calculate your compliance score using the DoD’s Assessment Methodology and upload that score to the DoD’s Supplier Performance Risk System (SPRS).
-The DoD recently upped the ante when it announced that DoD compliance requirements mandate that contracting officers must consult SPRS for supplier risk assessment when evaluating contract bids.
-This includes the SPRS self-assessment results (SPRS score) against the 110 NIST 800-171 controls.
-This blog will discuss the essential aspects of the SPRS self-assessment score, how it impacts your business and the likely upcoming changes driven by the forthcoming launch of the Cybersecurity Maturity Model Certification (CMMC).

 Necessity of an Accurate SPRS Score

 Under Defense Federal Acquisition Regulation Supplement (DFARS) clause 252.204-7019, defense contractors handling CUI must submit an accurate SPRS self-assessment score.
-CUI consists of sensitive information requiring safeguarding or dissemination controls under US federal laws, regulations, or policies, that is not classified but crucial for national security or federal agency functioning.
+CUI consists of sensitive information requiring safeguarding or dissemination controls under US federal laws, regulations, or policies.
+CUI is not classified but is deemed crucial for national security or federal agency functioning.
 This score must be calculated according to the DoD Assessment Methodology and must be not more than three (3) years old.
 The accuracy of the SPRS score is crucial as DFARS clause 252.204-7020 allows the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) to conduct audits to verify and validate the submitted SPRS score.

 The Significance of the SPRS Self-Assessment Score

 The SPRS score is a standardized measure of the security risk a contractor poses.
 The DoD and prime contractors consider SPRS scores when awarding contracts and forming bid teams, with higher scores providing a competitive advantage.
 Failure to have a SPRS score can sideline companies from current and future contracts.
-Inaccurate scores leave companies and their executives vulnerable to penalties that extend beyond loss of current and future contracts to prosecution under the Department of Justice’s False Claims Act.
+Inaccurate scores leave companies and their executives vulnerable to penalties that extend beyond the loss of current and future contracts to prosecution under the Department of Justice’s False Claims Act.

 Calculating and Submitting Your SPRS Score